Design and performance of a high-pressure xenon gas TPC as a prototype for a large-scale neutrinoless double-beta decay search: Analysis

 Figure~\ref{fig:timeinterval} shows the distributions of the interval between $T_{\textrm{scinti}}$ and $T_{\textrm{EL1}}$ (Figure~\ref{fig:timeinterval_rise}) and between $T_{\textrm{scinti}}$ and $T_{\textrm{EL2}}$ (Figure~\ref{fig:timeinterval_fall}) of the sample data set after the fiducial channels cut.

 The peak structure in Figure~\ref{fig:timeinterval_rise} corresponds to events which hit the anode electrode.
 The right peak in Figure~\ref{fig:timeinterval_fall} corresponds to the events which crossed the cathode electrode.
 To chose fully-contained events along the drift direction, events whose time interval $T_{\textrm{scinti}}$ -- $T_{\textrm{EL1}}$ is more than 5.0~$\mu$s and time interval $T_{\textrm{scinti}}$ -- $T_{\textrm{EL2}}$ is less than 85~$\mu$s are selected.
-The flat distribution above 100~$\mu$s in Figure~\ref{fig:timeinterval_fall} is due to mis-identification of scintillation signal.
+The flat distribution above 100~$\mu$s in Figure~\ref{fig:timeinterval_fall} is due to contamination of accidental hits and El signals.
+The contamination is high because the current PMT readout electronics has only timing information without waveform nor pulse height.

 Since the cathode is at $z=$10 $\pm$ 1~cm the drift velocity of electrons in the detector can be measured by comparing the timing of events crossing the cathode with those at the anode ($z=$0~cm).
 The error of the cathode position comes from the distortion of the stainless mesh electrode as mentioned in Section~\ref{sec:fieldcage}.
 Fitting the cathode timing in Figure~\ref{fig:timeinterval_fall} with a Gaussian yields 90.30 $\pm$ 0.27~$\mu$s and thus the drift velocity is 0.11 $\pm$ 0.01~cm/$\mu$s.
 This value is comparable to a previous study~\cite{next_2013_alpha}.
 The $1\sigma$ peak width estimated from this fit is 4.54~$\mu$s and corresponds to 0.50~cm at the drift velocity of 0.11~cm/$\mu$s.
 This spread of the peak is caused by diffusion during drift and means that the reconstructed $z$ position has at most a 0.5~cm uncertainty.